namin/argument-debugger/output.md

   - missing_link: No logical connection from premises to conclusion c2
   - unsupported_premise: Premise c1 needs supporting evidence

-🔧 SUGGESTED REPAIRS:
+🔧 SUGGESTED REPAIRS (ranked):
+  1. [add_premise] Score: 0.74
-  - add_premise: Add bridging premise to connect existing claims to c2 → "**Bridging Premise:** Hiring more police officers will effectively reduce crime rates in our city."
+     Add bridging premise to connect existing claims to c2 → "Bridging Premise: **Hiring more police officers will reduce crime rates in our city.**"
+     (Scores: minimality=1.00, plausibility=0.80, relevance=1.00, evidence_quality=0.00)
+  2. [add_premise] Score: 0.66
-  - add_premise: Add supporting evidence for c1
+     Add supporting evidence for c1
-    → "Supporting Evidence:
+     → "**Evidence:**

-**The city's police department's publicly accessible crime statistics dashboard shows a 15% increase in reported incidents of violent crime (homicide, robbery, aggravated assault) in the current year (January 1st - October 31st) compared to the same period in the previous year.**
+"The city's police department released official crime statistics for 2023 showing a 15% increase in reported violent crimes (homicides, robberies, aggravated assaults) compared to the average of the previous five years (2018-2022).
+Property crime (burglaries, larceny-theft, motor vehicle theft) also saw a 10% increase in the same period."

-This evidence is specific and realistic because:

-*   **Source:** It identifies a credible and easily accessible source (the city police department's dashboard).
-*   **Specificity:** It defines the type of crime considered (violent crime), ensuring that the analysis is focused and relevant to a general understanding of crime rates.
-*   **Timeframe:** It specifies the time periods being compared (this year vs. last year), allowing for a direct comparison and assessment of trends.
+**Explanation of Why This is Supporting Evidence:**

+*   **Specific:** The evidence refers to a concrete source (the city's police department) and specific types of crimes (violent and property).
+*   **Realistic:** Police departments routinely collect and release crime statistics.
-*   **Quantifiable:** It provides a quantifiable increase (15%), making the claim more concrete and less susceptible to subjective interpretation."
+*   **Quantifiable:** It provides percentage increases (15% and 10%), making the change in crime rates measurable.
+*   **Comparative:** Comparing the 2023 statistics to a five-year average gives context and indicates that the increase is not just a random fluctuation but a potentially meaningful trend."
+     (Scores: minimality=0.20, plausibility=0.70, relevance=1.00, evidence_quality=0.75)

 ## EXAMPLE 3
 Argument: Video games cause violence.